-Ms Yeoh is currently serving her third term as a member with expertise in health, education and training from 1 October 2020.
-She is a Director of the Victorian State Emergency Service Authority and previously served on the Board of Monash Health, Austin Health and Eastern Health in Victoria.
-She has over 25 years’ experience across a range of public and private sector agencies including in the health, education, finance, insurance, transport, technology and infrastructure sectors.
+Ms Yeoh is appointed as a member with expertise in health, business and administration.
+Ms Yeoh was reappointed for her fourth term in November 2023.
+She was previously a Director of the Victorian State Emergency Service Authority and served on the Board of Monash Health, Austin Health and Eastern Health in Victoria.
+She has over 30 years’ experience across a range of public and private sector agencies including in the health, education, finance, insurance, transport, technology and infrastructure sectors.
 Ms Yeoh has previously served as a Council Member and Deputy Chancellor at Latrobe University.

 Emeritus Professor Freiberg was appointed to the Ahpra Board as a member with expertise in education, regulation and law from 30 September 2020.He was reappointed in November 2023.

 Emeritus Professor Freiberg has extensive experience in regulation and law, previously holding the position of Dean of the Law Faculty at Monash University.
 He was a member of the Interim Advisory Board of the Environment Protection Authority (EPA) in Victoria which was responsible in reviewing the EPA’s regulatory standards and practices and was also the Chair of the Victorian and Tasmanian Sentencing Advisory Councils.
 Emeritus Professor Freiberg is currently a member of Energy Safe Victoria's Future Trends Advisory Committee and the Council of the Judicial College of Victoria.